unoplatform/uno/doc/articles/controls/GLCanvasElement.md

 ## Uno.WinUI.Graphics3D.GLCanvasElement

 > [!IMPORTANT]
-> This functionality is only available on WinUI and Skia Desktop (`netX.0-desktop`) targets that are running with Desktop OpenGL (not GLES) hardware acceleration.
+> This functionality is only available on WinUI, Android and Skia Desktop (`netX.0-desktop`) and targets that are running on platforms with OpenGL support.
 This is also not available on MacOS.

 `GLCanvasElement` is a `Grid` for drawing 3D graphics with OpenGL.
 This class comes as a part of the `Uno.WinUI.Graphics3D` package.